1. Kwanzaa is less than 60 years old.

-Despite not observing the holiday, President Barack Obama and his wife, Michelle, issued a statement last December “to all those celebrating Kwanzaa.”
+Despite not observing the holiday, former president Barack Obama and his wife, Michelle, issued a statement in 2011 “to all those celebrating Kwanzaa.”
 “We know that there are still too many Americans going through enormous challenges and trying to make ends meet,” the president said.
 “But we also know that in the spirit of unity, or umoja, we can overcome those challenges together.”
 Presidents Bill Clinton and George W. Bush released similar statements during their time in office.
-The holiday also has made inroads with the U.S. Postal Service, which has issued four separate Kwanzaa stamps since 1997.
-The latest, from 2011, features a family dressed in traditional African garb lighting the kinara.
+The holiday also has made inroads with the U.S. Postal Service, which has issued Kwanzaa stamps since 1997.

 READ MORE: Kwanzaa History